rainbow-carrots/subsnake/readme.md

 * 3 sine, polyblep (anti-aliased) sawtooth or pulse generators (+ PWM)
 * 1 state-variable filter - using an oversampled Chamberlin topology with feedback, saturation & drive
 * 2 ADSR envelopes - one for amplitude, one for filter frequency, using leaky integrators
-* 4 modulators - 2 LFOs, 2 envelopes, with dedicated assignable attenuverters for every parameter
+* 4 modulators - 2 LFOs, 2 AR envelopes, with dedicated assignable attenuverters for every parameter
-    * LFOs: sine, triangle, ramp, saw, square, sample & hold | controllable speed & phase
+    * shapes: sine, triangle, ramp, sawtooth, square, sample & hold | 0.01-10Hz w/ controllable phase shift
-    * envelopes: attack-release, attack-hold-release, loop (attack-release) | controllable attack & release
+    * modes: attack-release, attack-hold-release, loop (attack-release) | .01-1s per stage

-there's also a stereo delay on the master bus (voices + recorder), and a stereo audio recorder/looper with continuous overdubbing.
+there's also a stereo delay on the master bus (voice output + recorder), and a stereo audio recorder/looper with continuous overdubbing.

 what's the midi like?